gardener/gardener/docs/proposals/26-workload-identity.md

 ### Distribution of Workload Identity Tokens

 Gardenlet will request tokens as per the global configurations and renew them regularly.
+It is expected gardenlet to not specify duration for the tokens using the default token duration, but this can be changed later based on the actual needs.
 It will be responsible to provide information for the specific usage of the token, e.g. shoot name, namespace and UID, via the `TokenRequest` API.
 `gardenlet` will be the only Gardener component authorized to create and refresh workload identity tokens.
 Seed Authorizer will be extended to allow gardenlets to request workload identity tokens only for `WorkloadIdentity` that they are